ThreatDataScience/blast3r/readme.txt

 	ttorrent   (http://mpetazzoni.github.io/ttorrent/),
 	Strike API (https://getstrike.net/api/)
 	and requires nmap for some optional functionality (https://nmap.org/).

+blast3r can be used for free as long as the data gained is not used commercially, and the data, if publiclally avaialble, is obfuscated as to not reveal the identity of any user.
+All data gained by use of the OS components falls under the respective tool's license as well.

 blast3r is a tool for finding torrents via json defined "targets" that contain a query (or info hash), and optional category and subcategory strings.
 The gathered information is saved in